 Isometric muscle contractions (the muscle shortens but no joint movement occurs) result in blood vessel compression due to internal muscle pressure.

 High-intensity muscle contractions can significantly reduce blood flow to the contracting muscle due to mechanical compression of blood vessels.
-The complete cessation of blood flow can occur and at what point of Maximum Voluntary Isometric Contraction varies depending on the individual.
+The complete cessation of blood flow can occur and, at what point of Maximum Voluntary Isometric Contraction varies, depending on the individual.

 Blood flow reduction is nuanced and can depend on various physiological and mechanical factors such as contraction intensity, duration, and muscle group involved.